matloff/fastBigStat/README.md

   X<sub>j</sub> is human age, then this vector consists of the ages of all people in our dataset.

+* The vector b, as a linear combination of W, has an exact MV normal distribution if Y|X is exactly normally distributed.

 * By the way, since

   E(Y | X) = X<sub>extend</sub>' &beta;